Lorne Abony: Mood Media

 Abony is the former CEO of Mood Media Corporation ("Mood Media").
 Mood Media provides in-store media to over 575,000 locations worldwide, including clients such as McDonald's, Gucci, H&M, Abercrombie & Fitch, Nike, Hilton Hotel and AT&T. Mood Media has offices in 48 countries employs over 2,700 employees and plays over 115 million songs and 10 million on-hold and on-premise messages daily.

 In 2011 Mood Media was named Canada's fastest growing company by Profit.

-Mood Media currently has a market cap value of approximately $176 million.

 In January 2013, Abony was featured in the CBS series Undercover Boss.

 Green Dot (German: Der Grüne Punkt) Duales System Deutschland GmbH (DSD)

 Abony was part of the private equity syndicate that acquired Der Grüne Punkt (The Green Dot) "DSD" from Kohlberg Kravis Roberts in 2011.
 Abony sits on the board of DSD and is one of its largest shareholders.
 DSD was founded in 1990 and was the first company to introduce a dual take-back system in Germany, in response to the Packaging Ordinance & Waste Act.
 The Green Dot is the license symbol of a European network of industry-funded systems for recycling the packaging materials of consumer goods.
 The logo is trademark protected worldwide.
 DSD employs 247 people in Germany, and is considered the largest dual take-back systems provider in Europe.
 In 2009, DSD recovered approximately 2.75 million tons of sales packaging, saved 60 billion megajoules of energy and reduced CO2 emissions (and its equivalents) by 1.5 million tons.
 According to Reuters, DSD a former non-profit organization, had 2009 sales of 684 million euros.